uscensusbureau/the-opportunity-project/pages/prize-challenge/prize-challenge.md

   alt: a man and woman handing a $20k check from The Opportunity Project to a woman on a stage
   caption: '2019 Prize Challenge winner Kristen Lewis of Measure of America receives her prize from Ron Jarmin, Acting Director of the U.S. Census Bureau and Suzette Kent, Former Federal Chief Information Officer'

-past-title: Past Prize Challenge
+past-title: 2021 Open Data for Good Grand Prize Challenge

 winners:
-  title: Past Winners
+  title: 2021 Winners

 ---